 For repairs, we use filler tinted to match the rest of the surface, blending the repair site with the surrounding area, then honing and polishing to achieve a uniform finish.
 Changing a completely unfilled surface to a filled one is basically the same process, but offers a broader array of design choices, since you are not limited to a color that matches an existing filler.

-Refinishing is similar to floating in that you can restore a finish that is uneven or has become dulled by wear, scratches or other surface damage, or alter the finish entirely if you’re looking for a dramatic change.
+Refinishing is similar to floating in that you can restore a finish that is uneven or has become dulled by wear, scratches or other surface damage, or alters the finish entirely if you’re looking for a dramatic change.
 MarbleGlow is well versed in the types of finishes possible, as well as experienced in the techniques required to achieve them.

 Travertine Grinding / Lippage Removal

 Whether you want a floor that is flush with its grout lines for easier cleaning or need to remedy uneven tiles that can be hazardous as well as unattractive, MarbleGlow can take care of these things for you.
-Using state-of-the art diamond grinding technology, we can remove excess stone to create a flat, level surface.
+Using state-of-the-art diamond grinding technology, we can remove the excess stone to create a flat, level surface.
 Once the uneven tiles are leveled (this is called lippage removal), the travertine is honed and polished to your desired finish.

 Travertine Honing and Polishing

 MarbleGlow can hone your travertine surfaces to eliminate surface imperfections such as dull spots, scratches, etching and other wear and tear, resulting in a damage-free surface that looks like new again.
 With the damage erased, our expert technicians can polish your travertine using the appropriate diamonds or polishing powders, achieving a honed (soft matte) finish that is warm, inviting, and velvety smooth, a gorgeous glass-like polish, or something in between that suits your taste.